Justin Brazeau: Minnesota Wild

 On March 6, 2025, Brazeau was traded to the Minnesota Wild, in exchange for Marat Khusnutdinov, Jakub Lauko, and a sixth-round draft pick.

 Brazeau would score his first goal as a member of the Wild on March 22, 2025, against the Buffalo Sabres.
 He would struggle to recreate the same scoring touch he had prior to the trade, managing only a lone goal and assist with the Wild during the regular season.
 He would score two assists in the Wild first round series against the Vegas Golden Knights, which they lost in six games.

 Pittsburgh Penguins

-On July 1, 2025, Brazeau signed a two-year, $3,000,000 USD contract with the Pittsburgh Penguins.
+On July 1, 2025, Brazeau signed a two-year, US$3,000,000 contract with the Pittsburgh Penguins.

-On the opening night of the 2025–26 season, Brazeau scored his first goal as a Penguin, and the first goal of Pittsburgh's season, against the New York Rangers.
-Brazeau netted two total goals in his first game in a Penguins uniform.
+Brazeau would start the season on a scoring tear for the Penguins.
+Throughout the first month of the season, he scored six goals and six assists in 12 games, already closing in on his career high marks.
+Unfortunately, Brazeau would suffered an injury at the end of the month that would keep him out for the entirety of November.
+He would return in early December would continue his success, and by the end of the month, Brazeau would have 12 goals and eight assists on the season, already one-upping his career high from the previous season.
+On December 28, 2025, Brazeau recording his first career hat-trick against the Chicago Blackhawks.
+Despite putting up career highs during the season, with 17 goals and 17 assists in 64 games, Brazeau found himself to be a healthy scratch at the start of the Penguins first round playoffs series against the Philadelphia Flyers.
+Brazeau would reenter the lineup in Game 3 of the series, but found himself again a healthy scratch thereafter.
+The Penguins would lose to the Flyers in six games, ending their season.